Confidentiality (privacy notice)

 What if I don’t want my personal information to be used?

-We will limit use of your personal information if you have told us it is wrong or you have told us it is being processed unfairly or unlawfully while we are investigating.
+We will limit the use of your personal information if you have told us it is wrong or you have told us it is being processed unfairly or unlawfully while we are investigating.

 If you believe you have grounds to stop the Trust from using your personal information you should contact us so we can investigate.